 Working with doctors and nurses

-Answering questions, filling out papers, getting poked and prodded — going to the doctor can stress you out!
-But over time, you’ll get more comfortable with all the parts of working with doctors, nurses, and other health professionals.
-The links below can get you started.
+Answering questions, filling out papers, getting poked and prodded — going to the doctor may stress you out!
+If it does, remember that you’ll get used to working with doctors, nurses, and other health professionals.
+Check out our info on: